Posted on Nov 20, 2019 in Employment by Amy Jones

 For some companies, monitoring of all employees' internet use may not be proportionate.
 However, a specific investigation into an allegation that an employee has been misusing the internet is likely to be reasonable.

-Monitoring of internet use and emails engages the Data Protection Act 1998 and, therefore, employers introducing monitoring or new monitoring systems should take advice to ensure it is compliant with the principles of the Act.
+Monitoring of internet use and emails engages the General Data Protection Regulation 2016/679 and Data Protection Act 2018 and, therefore, employers introducing monitoring or new monitoring systems should take advice to ensure it is compliant with the principles of such legislation.

 Employers should also have a policy in place regarding personal deliveries to work premises, e.g. Christmas presents ordered from the internet, and make sure employees know whether it is acceptable to have personal packages delivered to work and, if so, how these should be managed.